A Full Guide to Getting a Money Transmitter License

 - Money transmitter surety bond

 Once you’ve compiled all the necessary documents required by your state licensing authority, you can submit them via the NMLS website.
-Together with the application form, you will need to pay an application or licensing fee in preset amount by your state.
+Together with the application form, you will need to pay an application or licensing fee in a preset amount by your state.
 You may also need to cover other fees, depending on your location.

-You can find a more detailed guide about licensing for some states in the list below.
+You can find a more detailed guide about licensing for some states in the list below: